LucasMaciel7/Mikrotik-MTCRE/mtcre.md

 Inside the NSSA area, you can be learning the ospf routes equal to totally stub or stuby, blocking LSAs type 3 and type 5.
 But the difference is you can insert route static from NSSA area to Area backbone.
 This area normally don't more used, but is good you learning it.

-# OSPF Brodcast
+# OSPF broadcast
-In brodcast network its necessary was a DR and BDR
+In broadcast network its necessary was a DR and BDR

 ## DR (Designeted Router)
 ### `224.0.0.5` All routes
-    When the DR or BDR to need comunicate with all router, he used the brodcast band `224.0.0.5` for you to comunicate
+    When the DR or BDR to need comunicate with all router, he used the broadcast band `224.0.0.5` for you to comunicate

 ### `224.0.0.6` just DR and BDR
-    When an router in brodcast network need to comunicate with DR ou BDR, he used the brodcast band `224.0.0.6` for to comunitcate with DR or BDR
+    When an router in broadcast network need to comunicate with DR ou BDR, he used the broadcast band `224.0.0.6` for to comunitcate with DR or BDR